spacer

 In June 2019, a black bear was confirmed in Johnson County via DNA.
 Damage had been done to a collection of beehives and a genetic evaluation of the hair collected from the site confirmed the presence of a black bear.

-Most recently, in June 2020, an IDNR biologist confirmed a black bear had travelled through JoDaviess County in northwest Illinois.
+In June 2020, an IDNR biologist confirmed a black bear had travelled through JoDaviess County in northwest Illinois.
 The next day the bear was seen in Iowa.
 The bear returned to Illinois and then traveled through Rock Island and Henderson counties.

 Help Keep Bears Wild

 If a black bear is reported in your area: do not feed the bear.
 Feeding a bear will lessen its wariness of humans and may encourage it to approach people, which will only cause problems.
 Bird feeders and grills should be stored inside at night or when not in use, and food residue should be cleaned up.
 Garbage should also be secured and stored inside where possible.
+More information on being BearWise can be found here.

 Report a Sighting